AkshatT5/Dictionary/README.md

 To use the app, simply download or clone the repository to your local machine and open the index.html file in your web browser.

 To search for a word, simply enter the word in the search box and click the "Search" button.
-The app will retrieve the word definition, part of speech, phonetic pronunciation, and example sentences from the Dictionary API and display them on the screen.
+The app will retrieve the word definition, part of speech and example sentences from the Dictionary API and display them on the screen.

 ## Credits